Battle of Medina Ridge: 3rd Brigade, 3rd Infantry Division Valorous Unit Award Citation

-For exceptionally meritorious service as the Advanced Guard Brigade of the 1st Armored Division during offensive operations against the Iraqi Republican Guard Forces Command (RGFC) during Operation Desert Storm from 24 to 28 February 1991.
+For exceptionally meritorious service as the Advanced Guard Brigade of the 1st Armored Division during offensive operations against the Iraqi Republican Guard Forces Command (RGFC) during Operation Desert Storm from February 24 - 28th 1991.
 As an attached Brigade consisting of 1/7th Infantry, 4/7th Infantry, 4/66th Armor, 1/1st Cavalry, 2/41st Field Artillery, 16th Engineer Battalion, and 26th Forward Support Battalion, the 3rd Brigade led the 1st Armored Division and VII Corps main attack against the RGFC.
-On 25 February, the brigade conducted a 113 km movement to contact to destroy elements of the 26th Infantry Division resulting in the capture of 299 enemy prisoners of war (EPWs).
+On February 25, the brigade conducted a 113 km movement to contact to destroy elements of the 26th Infantry Division, resulting in the capture of 299 enemy prisoners of war (EPW's).
 On February 26, the brigade was ordered to attack east to gain contact with and destroy the RGFC in zone.
-The 3rd Brigade began an aggressive and continuous movement to contact which covered 74 km in 12 hours, while fighting multiple engagements throughout the day and night with elements of the 52nd, 17th, Adnan, and Tawakalna Divisions.
-During one engagement with the Tawakalna Division the brigade destroyed 27 Soviet T-72s which had established a hasty defense to cover the Iraqi forces withdrawing from the Kuwaiti Theater of Operation.
-On 27 February, the 3rd Brigade was ordered to transition to pursuit operations to establish contact with and destroy the RGFC forces in zone.
-As the brigade attacked and fought through the Adnan Division, securing a RGFC major logistics base, it captured 465 EPWs and made contact with the Medina Armored Division, which was augmented by elements of four other Iraqi divisions.
-A fierce battle ensued culminating in the destruction of 82 tanks, 31 armored personnel carriers, 11 artillery pieces, 48 trucks, 3 AAA guns and captured 72 EPWs with the loss of only 2 Bradley Cavalry vehicles, 30 WIAs and 1 KIA.
-Through their demonstrated tenacity, Esprit de Corps, and courageous professionalism, the units of the 3rd Phantom Brigade have brought great credit upon themselves, the 3rd Infantry Division and the United States Army.
+The 3rd Brigade began an aggressive and continuous movement to contact which covered 74 kilometers in 12 hours, while fighting multiple engagements throughout the day and night with elements of the 52nd, 17th, Adnan, and Tawakalna Divisions.
+During one engagement with the Tawakalna Division, the brigade destroyed Soviet T-72's, which had established a hasty defense to cover the Iraqi forces withdrawing from the Kuwaiti Theater of Operation.
+On February 27, the 3rd Brigade was ordered to transition to pursuit operations to establish contact with and destroy the RGFC forces in zone.
+As the brigade attacked and fought through the Adnan Division, securing a RGFC major logistics base, it captured 465 EPW's, and made contact with the Medina Armored Division, which was augmented by elements of four other Iraqi divisions.
+A destructive battle ensued culminating in the destruction of 82 tanks, 31 armored personnel carriers, 11 artillery pieces, 48 trucks, 3 AAA guns and captured 72 EPW's with the loss of only 2 Bradley Cavalry vehicles, 30 WIA's, and 1 KIA.